GraPharm-ML/GraPharm-test/_members/3-xiaosongliu.md

   github: xiaosong-666
 ---

 I am a PostDoc researcher at Institut Pasteur, focus on the drug design using AI based methods.
-I used to be a computational chemist working at industry company, leading drug discovery projects with expetises in in silico drug design, computational chemistry, and machine learning.
+I used to be a computational chemist working at industry company, leading drug discovery projects with expertises in in silico drug design, computational chemistry, and machine learning.